garethtdavies/zqw-docs/docs/android.md

 ---

-!!! warning "The Android app is beta software"
+!!! warning "The Android app is beta software."
     Although everything will work fine on mainnet, since this is beta software, it is recommended you run it on the Zcash testnet.
 Add `testnet=1` into your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) to [enable the testnet](/faq/#does-zec-qt-wallet-work-on-testnet).

 **ZecQT Android** is an Android frontend for zec-qt-wallet that lets you send and receive payments from your mobile phone.